Chemical Simulation of Battery Materials

 Shorter charging times, higher energy and power densities, and more efficient use of materials are just some of the key technological challenges.
-Quantum chemical simulations enable considerable efficiency improvements in battery R&D, e.g. by identifying optimal electrode materials or increasing ion mobility within the electrode.
+Chemical simulations for battery materials enable considerable efficiency improvements, e.g. by identifying optimal electrode materials or increasing ion mobility within the electrode.

 The analysis of structural and volume changes as well as electronic properties of electrode materials provides information about the stability and potential performance of an electrode.
 Be it at changing ambient temperatures or during charge-discharge cycles: the whole screening process can be fully automated with the help of the Quantistry Lab.